Yuna55/Yuna55/README.md

 - 🌲 I love to be outside
 - 📖I also love to read and listen to music🎧
 - 🎵My favorite songs are Dance of the violins and Ubiquitous dB
-- 🎸I have an account because from what I read about this website I thought you could make music but you can't

 <!---
 Yuna55 is a ✨special✨ repository because its `README.md` (this file) appears on your GitHub profile.